 What Does a Kitchen Designer Actually Do?

-A kitchen designer is responsible for what the finished room will look like, how it will function day to day, and how each finish, fixture, and cabinet line will work together.
-That is a different job than building the room.
+A kitchen designer is responsible for what the finished room will look like, how it will function day to day, and how every finish, fixture, and cabinet line works together.
+That is a different job than building the room, and nearly all of it happens before a single tool comes out of a truck.

 In a typical kitchen project, a designer owns:

-- Floor plan and traffic flow, including where the sink, range, and refrigerator land in the work triangle
+- Floor plan and traffic flow, including where the sink, range, and refrigerator land relative to each other

 - Cabinet specification: door style, wood species, finish, interior storage, drawer layout, trim and crown